-When a residential complex is renovated, but not “substantially renovated” within the meaning of the Act, its subsequent sale is generally tax-exempt because the complex is not considered new.
+When a residential complex is renovated, but not substantially renovated as defined in legislation, its subsequent sale is generally tax-exempt because the complex is not considered new.

 The tax is calculated on the following amounts:

 - amounts related to a renovation or alteration;